Dynamic coloring of graphs having no $K_5$ minor: Proof of Theorem

-Halin \cite{Halin1967,Halin1968} proved that every non-planar graph with no $K_5$ minor contains a subdivision of $V_8$ (Figure~\ref{fig:Wagner graph}) as a subgraph or it has a set $X$ of three vertices such that $G\setminus X$ has at least three components.
+On the other hand, in order to prove Theorem~\ref{thm:main}, we use two known results: one is about graphs with no $K_5$ minor, and the other is about dynamic colorings.
+Halin \cite{Halin1967,Halin1968} proved that every non-planar graph with no $K_5$ minor contains a subdivision of $V_8$ (see Figure~\ref{fig:Wagner graph}) as a subgraph or it has a set $X$ of three vertices such that $G\setminus X$ has at least three components.
 (A slightly stronger version was proved by K\'ezdy and McGuinness~\cite[Theorem 3.6]{KM1992} later.)
 Moreover, Halin observed the following theorem since a $3$-connected graph not containing $K_5$ minor but containing $V_8$ minor is isomorphic to $V_8$.

-\begin{THM}[Halin \cite{Halin1967,Halin1968}] Every $3$-connected nonplanar graph with no $K_5$ minor is isomorphic to $V_8$ (Figure~\ref{fig:Wagner graph}) or has a set $X$ of three vertices such that $G\setminus X$ has at least $3$ components. \end{THM}
+\begin{THM}[Halin \cite{Halin1967,Halin1968}] Every $3$-connected nonplanar graph with no $K_5$ minor is isomorphic to $V_8$ (see Figure~\ref{fig:Wagner graph}) or has a set $X$ of three vertices such that $G\setminus X$ has at least $3$ components. \end{THM}

 We use the following theorem shown by Lai, Montgomery, and Poon~\cite{Lai03}.
 (A stronger result with dynamic choice numbers was later proved by Akbari, Ghanbari, and Jahanbekam~\cite{Akbari09}.) \begin{THM}[Lai, Montgomery, and Poon~\cite{Lai03}] If a connected graph $H$ has maximum degree at most $3$, then $H$ is dynamically $4$-colorable, unless $H$ is isomorphic to $C_5$. \end{THM}